Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Stabilization via Discount methods

-In this section, we first provide some preliminary results on PG methods for the discounted LQR problem.
-Then, we establish an explicit update rule for the discount factor by studying the stability margin for an arbitrary controller, which forms a key procedure of our algorithm.
+In this section, we first provide some preliminary results on the discounted LQR problem and recapitulate the discount method.
+Then, we design an explicit update rule for the discount factor by studying the stability margin of linear control policies, based on which we are able to achieve convergence guarantees for finding a stabilizing policy.